Esteghlal Khuzestan F.C.: All Top Appearances

+All Top Scorers

 Stadium

 After the takeover of the club in 2011, the club played its home matches in Ahvaz's Takhti Stadium.
 After the club promoted to the Iran Pro League, it was decided that club continuing to play at Takthi, while big games like Persepolis, Esteghlal and Foolad playing at newly built Ghadir Stadium.
 In 2015, the club moved to Ghadir permanently, as city rivals Foolad set to move to its private ground.

 Rivals

 The team competes in Ahvaz derby against two-times Iran Pro League winner Foolad.
-The teams play against each other usually two times a year.
-The first time the teams met each other was in season 2013–14 which Esteghlal Khuzestan lost that game.

-The derby became more Serious after Esteghlal Khuzestan finished on top of the league in 2015–16 half season in a big surprise for all teams and the week performance of Foolad.
-Because of Foolad fans as they were worried about becoming the second team of Ahvaz and since then the derby is more important than it used to be.